Meal plan information for first year students for the Class of 2021 will be available by July 1, 2017

 When undergraduate students enroll at Yale, they are assigned to one of the 14 Residential Colleges.
 Each college has its own dining room, dining traditions and residential community.
 While many students take a majority of their meals in their own college, they are not required to do so.
 When they do, they are joined at mealtime by the Heads of College, Deans and Resident Fellows who reside in that college.

 In general, undergraduate meal plan holders can choose to take their meals at any of the residential dining halls, as a matter of location convenience or just to have a change of scenery.
 There are a few exceptions, described in the “Policies” section below, and it is always wise to check ahead in case temporary restrictions have been placed on a college other than your own.

 For lunch, Yale Hospitality also offers students additional flexibility with “meal transfer” options and “double swipe” policies (detailed in the “Policies” section below).
 These special options help students more conveniently take meals during mid-day, when they are often crossing campus between classes.

 Dining hall hours of operation vary.
-This policy gives students more time-scheduling flexibility, with some dining rooms opening and closing earlier and others opening and closing later.
-You can check an individual college’s current operating hours here.
+This policy gives students more time-scheduling flexibility, with some dining halls opening and closing earlier and others opening and closing later.
+You can check an individual college’s current hours of operation here.